canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 1. **From outside of the running VM** using ```nova image-create```.
 Even though this is executed externally, the resulting image is stored within the cloud, and would need to be fetched using **glance** if a "local" copy in VOSpace were desired.

     Note: The image creation happens asynchronously... we need to figure out how to query whether it's finished or not.
-One silly way is to check the ```staus``` column for the given image name in the output from ```glance image-list```.
+One silly way is to check the ```status``` column for the given image name in the output from ```glance image-list```.
 There will certainly be something in the REST API for this.

     See this web page for additional issues regarding the state of memory, disk flushes etc.: http://docs.openstack.org/trunk/openstack-ops/content/snapshots.html.